Bluff body drag manipulation using pulsed jets and Coanda effect: Drag reduction by high-frequency actuation

-We turn our attention now to the modifications of wake topology.
-The stream traces of the natural and forced wakes at ${Re_{H}}=3 \times 10^5$ are depicted in figure~\ref{fig:Global_Effects_High_Frequency}(a).
+We turn our attention now to the modifications of the wake topology.
+The streamlines of the natural and forced wakes at ${Re_{H}}=3 \times 10^5$ are depicted in figure~\ref{fig:fig18}(a).
 The limit of the bubbles corresponds to the recirculation length $L_r$.
-Albeit a $15\,\%$ increase of base pressure, only a very slight increase of the mean recirculation bubble in the symmetry plane is computed for actuation at $St_H=12.1$ $V_{j_{\text{eff.}}}\sim5.6\,\text{m}\text{s}^{\text{-}1}$ at this Reynolds number.
-The recirculating bubble is increased by at most $2-4\%$ considering all upstream velocities.
-To compare with the low-frequency actuation, the studied forcing at $St_H\sim0.8$ - leading to a decrease of $12\,\%$ on $\langle{\overline{C_p}}\rangle$ - decreases the bubble by more than $10\,\%$.
-Surprisingly, at least by regarding the streamlines, we do not observe significant changes on the wake topology despite a decrease of drag of $11\%$.
+Despite of a base pressure increase of $15\,\%$, only a very slight increase of the mean recirculation bubble length in the symmetry plane is measured for actuation at $St_H=12.1$ with $L_o\sim8.2$ ($V_{j_{\text{eff.}}}\sim5.6\,\text{m}\text{s}^{\text{-}1}$).
+The recirculating bubble length is increased by at most $2-4\%$ considering all upstream velocities.
+In comparison with the low-frequency actuation analyzed in the Appendix A, the studied forcing at $St_H\sim0.8$ leads to a decrease of $12\,\%$ on $\langle{\overline{C_p}}\rangle$ and $18\,\%$ on the bubble length.
+Surprisingly, we do not observe significant changes of the mean streamlines of the wake despite a drag decrease of $11\%$.

-A careful analysis of the streamwise velocity $\overline{u}$ contours, however, sheds light on the fine modifications of the wake geometry.
-In figure~\ref{fig:Global_Effects_High_Frequency}(b), the contour lines corresponding to iso-values of streamwise velocity $\overline{u}=\{-0.25,0.25,0.65\}$ are shown respectively for $U_o=\{10,15,20\}\,\text{m}\text{s}^{\text{-}1}$.
-We observe a narrowing of the wake, which is more pronounced when $U_o=10\,\text{m}\text{s}^{\text{-}1}$, in agreement with the highest flow deviations measured at the vicinity of model's edge at this upstream velocity.
-It is also noticeable the deviation of the flow along the bottom shear layer, which confirms that it is equally vectored due to the actuation along all edges.
-Similar conclusions have been measured with respect to the lateral shear-layers \citep{Barros14}.
+A careful analysis of the streamwise velocity $\overline{u}$, however, sheds light on the subtile changes of the wake geometry.
+In figure~\ref{fig:fig18}(b), the contour lines corresponding to iso-values of streamwise velocity $\overline{u}=\{-0.25,0.25,0.65\}$ are shown respectively for ${Re_{H}}=\{2,3,4\} \times 10^5$.
+We observe a narrowing of the wake, which is more pronounced at ${Re_{H}}=2 \times 10^5$, in agreement with the highest flow deviations measured in the vicinity of the upper edge.
+The flow deviation along the bottom shear-layer appears similar, suggesting an equal deviation by forcing along all slits, also reported with respect to the lateral shear-layers \citep{Barros14}.

-To characterize the streamwise development of the bottom part of the wake, a measure of the maximum streamwise velocity originated from the underflow is presented in figure~\ref{fig:Global_Effects_High_Frequency}(c), where a smaller decay of $\overline{u}_{\text{max}}$ is attested for the actuated flows, in agreement to the lower values of $\overline{v'v'}$ in this region.
-Besides, the decay is modified by the upstream velocity $U_o$, where smaller momentum losses are measured for $U_o=10\,\text{m}\text{s}^{\text{-}1}$.
-For the sake of completeness, we plot the velocity profiles indicating the total momentum deficit at the end of the PIV domain $x/H=2.48$ for all configurations in figure~\ref{fig:Global_Effects_High_Frequency}(d), and we verify the recovery of momentum along the wake when high-frequency forcing is applied.